smartlogic/elixir-proxy-test/README.md

 ## Notes

 1. Elixir does not support an HTTPS connection to the proxy server to then send the CONNECT command if the target connection is also HTTPS.
-This should not be a strict requirement as the actual payloads will be encrypted after the intial CONNECT request, which would be decrypted by an HTTPS proxy anyway.
+This should not be a strict requirement as the actual payloads will be encrypted after the initial CONNECT request, which would be decrypted by an HTTPS proxy anyway.
 This also means that in a cloud environment with secure Container to Container traffic, the proxy would need to not operate with that configuration and use a different port.
 2. The hardcoded user/password would need to be moved to a more secure and rotatable approach.
 This may be less feasible with the Squid and Tinyproxy approaches, as they may not be dynamically configurable out of the box, but an approach at container boot could potentially address the issue.